IteraSuite Logo

 Try to keep your website images under 100KB for the best balance of speed and quality.

 Your photos are personal.
-Whether they are family memories or professional designs, you shouldn't have to "send" them to a server just to shrink them.
+Whether they are family memories or professional designs, you shouldn't have to 'upload' them to a server just to shrink them.

 1